lina-usc/sources_snl/README.md

 ## Updating and existing installation

 1. Using the `cd` command, move to the directory `source_snl` containing the source of this package.
-2. Update your local version of the source by running `git pull --rebased`
+2. Update your local version of the source by running `git pull --rebase`

 ## Running the pipeline